SNC Students background

 What was the path to grad school like?

-At my very first advisement appointment, my advisor, Prof. Flood, planted the seed of graduate school in my mind.
+At my very first advisement appointment, my advisor, Prof. Flood (Geology), planted the seed of graduate school in my mind.
 Over the next few years, I worked toward my geology major, and after taking a few upper level math classes, I decided to add a math minor.
 This minor eventually became my second major during my third year at SNC.
 The flexibility of classes at St. Norbert is what made my double major possible.
 My double-major was extremely significant when I began applying to graduate school during my senior year, and it made my application stand out among many others.

 What kind of help did you get?